Pointwise convergence of some continuous-time polynomial ergodic averages: Proofs of Theorem B and Theorem C

-It follows that \eqref{SEQ3} exists almost everywhere if and only if exists almost everywhere.
+It follows that the limit in \eqref{SEQ3} exists almost everywhere if and only if the limit exists almost everywhere.

-Therefore, by Birkhoff's ergodic theorem, \eqref{SEQ3} exists almost everywhere.
-Thus \eqref{SEQ} exists almost everywhere.
-The proof is complete. \end{proof} In the above proof, the properties of continuous functions can help us to reduce the continuous-time ergodic averages to some discrete-time ergodic averages, whose pointwise convergence can be deduced from some known ergodic theorems.
+Therefore, Birkhoff's ergodic theorem implies that the limit in \eqref{SEQ3} exists almost everywhere.
+The proof is complete. \end{proof} In the above proof, the property of continuous functions can allow us to reduce the continuous-time ergodic averages to discrete-time ergodic averages, whose pointwise convergence can be deduced from known ergodic theorems.

-In the subsequent proofs, we will employ the topological models of measurable flows and various ergodic theorems to help us to execute the method, used in the above proof.
+In the following proofs, we will utilize the topological models of measurable flows and various ergodic theorems to apply the method outlined in the previous proof.